lelylan/simple-oauth2/README.md

 npm install --save simple-oauth2
 ```

-With a minimal configuration, create an client instace of any supported [grant type](#supported-grant-types).
+With a minimal configuration, create a client instance of any supported [grant type](#supported-grant-types).

 ```javascript
 const config = {